 Roadway function and traffic movement in the entire neighborhood are critical.
 Consideration should be given to the potential of an Exit 15A in the area of Jones Road.
-At a minimum, this new entrance should be designed to allow southbound traffic on to the Northway.
+At a minimum, Tthis new exit entrance should be designed to allow northbound off and southbound traffic on to the Northway.
 The neighborhood surrounding the potential Exit 15A should remain residential.
-An additional entrance would reduce pressure on Exit 15 and roadways to the south of potential Exit 15A and be more convenient for residents in the central part of Town.
-It is the intent of the Town to maintain this potential entrance for continued residential use.
+An additional interchange entrance would reduce pressure on Exit 15 and roadways to the south of potential Exit 15A and be more convenient for residents in the central part of Town.
+It is the intent of the Town to maintain this potential entrance interchange for continued residential use.